-Retired judge calls effort to drop case against ex-Trump adviser 'gross abuse' of power
+Retired judge says effort to drop case against ex-Trump aide is 'gross abuse' of power

 The U.S. district judge hearing the case, Emmet Sullivan, last month tapped John Gleeson to serve as a “friend of the court,” after the Justice Department abruptly asked the court to dismiss the criminal charge against Flynn, a retired Army lieutenant general.

-The stunning move by the Justice Department followed a pressure campaign by Trump and his conservative allies and came even though Flynn had twice pleaded guilty to lying to the FBI about conversations with former Russian ambassador to the United States, Sergey Kislyak.
+The stunning move by the Justice Department followed a pressure campaign by Trump and his allies and came even though Flynn had twice pleaded guilty to lying to the FBI about conversations with former Russian ambassador to the United States, Sergey Kislyak.

-Gleeson was tasked with arguing against the government’s motion, and Sullivan also asked him to make a recommendation on whether to hold Flynn in contempt for perjury.
+“The Department of Justice has a solemn responsibility to prosecute this case — like every other case — without fear or favor,” Gleeson wrote.
+“It has abdicated that responsibility through a gross abuse of prosecutorial power, attempting to provide special treatment to a favored friend and political ally of the President of the United States.”

-“The government has engaged in highly irregular conduct to benefit a political ally of the president.
-The facts of this case overcome the presumption of regularity,” Gleeson wrote, noting that Sullivan should proceed with sentencing Flynn.
+A Justice Department spokeswoman declined to comment beyond what the government has already argued in court filings.

 Flynn was one of several former Trump aides charged under former Special Counsel Robert Mueller’s investigation that detailed Moscow’s interference in the 2016 U.S. presidential election.
-He was Trump’s national security advisor briefly in early 2017.

-Gleeson also said there was “ample evidence in the record that Flynn committed perjury,” or lying under oath.
+Gleeson said there was “ample evidence in the record that Flynn committed perjury,” or lied under oath.

-But he recommended that Sullivan take Flynn’s perjury into account when sentencing him for lying to the FBI, rather than commencing a follow-on prosecution.
+He recommended that Sullivan take Flynn’s perjury into account when sentencing him for lying to the FBI, rather than commencing a follow-on prosecution.

 Despite admitting twice under oath to lying to the FBI and agreeing to cooperate in the investigation, Flynn later changed legal tactics and his attorneys now allege the FBI entrapped him.